leonstafford/check-for-dirty-local-repos/README.md

 check-for-dirty-local-repos: you have unstaged changes.
 ljsdotdev: you have unstaged changes.
-lokl-cli: you have unstaged changes.
+lokl-cli: you have unstaged changes. lokl has unpushed commits
-wp2static-addon-cloudflare-workers: you have unstaged changes.
+wp2static-addon-cloudflare-workers: you have unstaged changes. wp2static-addon-gcs has unpushed commits wp2static-addon-netlify has unpushed commits wp2static-addon-s3 has unpushed commits wp2static-addon-zip has unpushed commits wp2static has unpushed commits
 ```